DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/install/offline-install.md

     1. Back up the `--set` parameter.

-        Before upgrading the global management version, it is recommended that you run the following command to back up the `--set` parameter of the old version.
+        Before upgrading the Global Management version, it is recommended that you run the following command to back up the `--set` parameter of the old version.

         ```shell
         helm get values ​​ghippo -n ghippo-system -o yaml > bak.yaml
         ```

-    1. Update ghippo crds
+    1. Update Ghippo CRD:

         ```shell
         kubectl apply -f ./crds